CCBDA-UPC/Assignments-2025/Lab05.md

   postgres_data:
 ```

-Let's create a new file named `production.env` to define the same `.env` variables and the ones related to using the
+Let's now create a new file named `production.env` to define the same `.env` variables adding the ones related to using the
 PostGreSQL database.

 ```bash